MrAlexSee/InterviewTopics/README.md

 #### Multithreading

 Before C++11 it was required to use OS-specific functionality, e.g., pthreads on Linux.
+In C++11 it is possible to use a unified interface for multithreading.
 Compile with `-pthread` on Linux.

 * Launching a simple thread: